DynamicWeb CLI

 is required for the command, it is given in a json-format, either through a path to a .json file or a literal json-string in the command.

-Creating a copy of a page using a json-string
+To create a copy of a page using a json-string:

 {